Henry-Yeung/solve_lane_emden_equation/README.md

 # Projects description
 Solving the Lane-Emden Equation.
-This project will estimate the dimensionless radius (ξ) that is corrseponding to a range of polytropic indices n (from n=0 to n=4)
+This project will estimate the dimensionless radius (ξ) that is corresponding to a range of polytropic indices n (from n=0 to n=4)

 <h2>Required Python Packages</h2>
 The required Python packages: matplotlib.pyplot and numpy.